mHealth App Development: The Ultimate Guide

 Mobile Apps for Medical Laboratories

-Key features of these apps include:
+The key features of laboratory management apps (LIMS) include:

 - Protected access for authorized users (patient portal)